 There is also the question of risk.
 Why fight more than twice a year, if you can make the same amount of money?
 More frequent fights make less sense the closer a boxer is to championship-level.
 Plus, the risk of injury is greater at championship-level due to the increased skill of the competition, making every fight increasingly more difficult.

-Because of the factors mentioned above,
+Because of the factors mentioned above, championship level boxers typically fight less than 4 times a year.

 As you probably know, there are a lot of health risks involved in professional boxing.
 The major concern for boxers is brain trauma, as this type of injury does not usually heal, and the chance of injury increases with every previously sustained injury.
 This is another reason why boxers may take fewer fights as they further their careers.